 Our main source of information on the Trojan War is Homer’s epic mythological account in the Iliad, written in the 8th century BCE but almost certainly based on a much older oral tradition.
 The ancient Greeks themselves considered the conflict to have been a real one and taken place in the 13th century BCE.
 The story came to represent the struggle of Greeks against foreign powers and it told tales of a time when men were better, more able, and more honourable.
 After Homer, the Trojan War became a staple theme in Classical Greek and Roman literature and was revisited many times by writers in works such as Aeschylus’ Agamemnon, Euripides’ Trojan Women, and Virgil’s Aeneid.
 Later authors, especially Aeschylus, altered parts of the story, probably for dramatic effect on an audience all-too-familiar with it.
 Scenes from the conflict were also a favourite with visual artists for the next millennium.

-The War began when Paris, a Trojan prince, abducted Helen, wife of Menelaos, from Argos.
+The war began when Paris, a Trojan prince, abducted Helen, wife of Menelaos, from Sparta.
 Paris regarded her as his rightful reward for choosing Aphrodite as the most beautiful goddess in a competition with Athena and Hera at the wedding of Peleus and Thetis.
 A furious Menelaos then appealed to his brother Agamemnon to create a coalition force of Greek warriors and rescue Helen from Troy.
 This Agamemnon did, and the force from such cities as Athens, Sparta, Corinth, Rhodes and just about everywhere else across Greece sailed in a huge fleet across the ‘wine-dark sea’ to Anatolia.

-Well, they would have done, if Agamemnon hadn’t upset the goddess Artemis when he killed one of her sacred stags and then boasted he was a better hunter than the goddess, herself famous for her hunting skills.
+Well, they would have done if Agamemnon hadn’t upset the goddess Artemis when he killed one of her sacred stags and then boasted he was a better hunter than the goddess, herself famous for her hunting skills.
 As punishment, Artemis becalmed the Greek fleet and only the sacrifice of Iphigeneia would appease the goddess into granting a fair wind to Troy.
 Agamemnon duly offered his daughter in sacrifice but in pity and at the last moment, the goddess substituted a deer for the girl and made Iphigeneia a priestess at her sanctuary at Tauris.
-In Aeschylus’ version Agamemnon ruthlessly sacrifices his daughter, then still a child, and so guarantees his wife’s eternal hatred and his own murder later on in the story.
+In Aeschylus’ version, Agamemnon ruthlessly sacrifices his daughter, then still a child, and so guarantees his wife’s eternal hatred and his own murder later on in the story.

 Agamemnon Upsets Achilles